 First Jews in Newport.
-The small but growing colony of Newport, Rhode Island received its first Jewish residentsin the 17th century, possibly as early as 1658.
-Fifteen people arrived from Barbados, where a Jewish community had existed since the 1620s.
-They were of Spanish and Portuguese origin; their families had migrated from Amsterdam and London to Brazil and then the islands of Suriname, Barbados, Curaçao and Jamaica.
-Upon their arrival they formalized a new congregation in Newport (the second oldest Jewish congregation in the United States) calling themselves 'Yeshuat Israel'.
+The small but growing colony of Newport, Rhode Island received its first Jewish residents in the 17th century, possibly as early as 1658.
+The earliest known Jewish settlers arrived from Barbados, where a Jewish community had existed since the 1620s.
+They were of Spanish and Portuguese origin; their families had migrated from Amsterdam and London to Brazil and then to islands in the Caribbean.
+In Newport they formed a congregation called Nephuse Israel (Scattered of Israel), the second oldest Jewish congregation in the United States.
 By 1677, the community realized the need to acquire land for a Jewish cemetery.
-Two of the original immigrants, Mordechai Campanal and Moses Israel Paeheco purchased the lot at the corner of what is now Kay and Touro Streets for this purpose.
+Two of the original immigrants, Mordechai Campanal and Moses Pacheco purchased the lot at the corner of what is now Kay and Touro Streets for this purpose.

-Leaders of the first 15 Jews to settle in Newport included Mordechai Campanal, Moses Israel Pacheco, Simon Mendez, and Abraham Burgos.
-In the 1680s they tested the British Navigation laws which prohibited aliens from engaging in mercantile trades.
-In 1684 The General Assembly of Rhode Island resolved that the group were able to conduct business, and that they were entitled to the the full protection of the law as "resident strangers".
+In the 1680s, Mordechai Campanal, Moses Pacheco and fellow Jewish settlers, Abraham Burgos and Simon and Rachel Mendes tested the British Navigation laws which prohibited aliens from engaging in mercantile trades.
+In 1684 the General Assembly of Rhode Island resolved that the group was able to conduct business, and that they were entitled to the full protection of the law as "resident strangers."

 Building the Synagogue

 Through the early and middle 1700s, Newport rose in prominence and importance, taking a leading role in the shipping and mercantile trades of the American Colonies.
-By 1758, the Jewish population had grown sufficiently that there was need for a larger, permanent gathering place and a house of worship.
-The Congregation accepted the offer of Newport resident Peter Harrison, who volunteered to design a new building to house the synagogue.
+By 1758, the Jewish population had grown sufficiently that there was a need for a house of worship.
+The Congregation now known as Congregation Jeshuat Israel (Salvation of Israel) engaged Newport resident Peter Harrison to design the synagogue.
 Harrison, a British American merchant and sea captain, was self-tutored in architecture, studying mostly from books and drawings.
 He had already completed the building of Newport’s Redwood Library and King’s Chapel in Boston.
 Construction began on the “Jews Synagogue” in 1759.
 At the same time, Harrison was also building Christ Church in Cambridge, Massachusetts and the Brick Market in Newport.

 A number of theories have been put forth as to how Harrison, having no direct experience of the needs and requirements of a Jewish house of worship, could execute the elegant design of New England’s first synagogue.
 He had a limited choice of earlier models to draw on in the Western Hemisphere.
 He might have seen the Mikvé Israel Synagogue on the island of Curaçao.
 Their first building was constructed in 1703 and their second building had been dedicated in 1732.
 Congregation Shearith Israel in New York had also already built their first Mill Street Synagogue (dedicated in 1730).
 Jewish communities throughout America’s mid-Atlantic region and in the Caribbean were closely tied to Newport’s Jewish citizens through family and business interests.
 Generous financial support also came for the new building in Rhode Island from both of these congregations and from the Jewish communities in London, Jamaica, and Surinam.